 On Wednesday, March 17, the Associated Press reported a white gunman, Robert Long, 21, was charged with the murder of eight people—most of them women of Asian descent—at three Atlanta-area massage parlors Tuesday evening.
 Six of the victims were identified as Asian and seven were women.
 The shootings appear to be at the “intersection of gender-based violence, misogyny and xenophobia,” state Rep. Bee Nguyen told the AP in a statement, the first Vietnamese American to serve in the Georgia House and a frequent advocate for women and communities of u.

-While the rise in violence against people of Asian descent in this country has gotten exponentially worse, to credit the very visible uptick in xenophobia to Donald Trump’s racist terms to describe the spread of the coronavirus is to ignore the racism embedded in the fibers of our American flag.
-We, as a country, have a lot of unlearning to do.
+While the rise in violence against people of Asian descent in this country has worsened exponentially, to credit the very visible uptick in xenophobia to Donald Trump’s racist terms to describe the spread of the coronavirus is to ignore the racism embedded in the very fabric of the American flag.
+The US, as a country, has a lot of unlearning to do.
 It isn’t fair or even enough for the Asian community to shoulder the burden alone.

 GRAZIA reached out to designers, stylists, and influencers within the AAPI community to give space to grieve, but also imagine what a true, safe space looks and feels like.

 Build A Greater Sense Of Community, But Not Only When It’s Convenient